Understanding the Stages of Relationships: From Start to Forever

 What Not to Do in the Early Stages of a Relationship

-In the early stages of a relationship, it’s important to be mindful of certain behaviors and actions that can potentially harm the budding connection.
+In the early stages of a relationship, it’s important to be mindful of certain behaviors and actions that can potentially harm you or your partner.

 You should know that building a strong foundation in the early stages sets the tone for a healthy and fulfilling partnership.